After completing this section, you should be able to do the following.

 5.

 How many people do you need to have in a room to have a 50% chance that at least two people share the same birthday (day of the year)?
-Assume that all birthdays are equally likely, and that nobody is born on leap day (February 29th).
+Assume that all birthdays are equally likely, and that nobody is born on Leap Day (February 29th).

 6.

 At your 20th high school reunion, you meet an old friend you hadn’t heard from in years.
 You talk about pets, specifically cats and dogs.
 She tells you that she has two pets, and that at least one of them is a cat.
 What is the probability that she has two cats?
-(Assume that having a cat or a dog are equally likely.)
+(Assume that having a cat or a dog is equally likely.)

 7.